-tax return position: A. if the position is frivolous and disclosed on the tax return.
+79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: A. if the position is frivolous and disclosed on the tax return.
 B. if the position complies with the standards imposed by the applicable tax authority.
 C. only if the position meets the "more likely than not" standard.
 D. only if the position meets the "clear and convincing evidence" standard.
 E. None of these.
-80. Circular 230 was issued by: A. AICPA.
-B. State Boards of Accountancy.
-C. American Bar Association.
-D. IRS.
-E. None of these.
-81. Which of the following is a false statement?
-A taxpayer filing a fraudulent tax return: A. is potentially subject to criminal penalties.
-B. is potentially subject to civil penalties.
-C. is potentially subject to fines and a prison sentence.
-D. will have an unlimited statute of limitations for the fraudulent tax return.
-E. None of these.
+80. Circular 230 was issued by: 81.
+A. AICPA.B.
+State Boards of Accountancy.C.
+American Bar Association.D.
+IRS.E.
+None of these.Which of the following is a false statement?
+A taxpayer filing a fraudulent tax return: A. is potentially subject to civil penalties.B. is potentially subject to civil penalties.C. is potentially subject to fines and a prison sentence.D. will have an unlimited statute of limitations for the fraudulent tax return.E.
+None of these.